vinceimbat/vinceimbat/content/annual reports.md

 - "evergreens"
 ---

-To create an annual report, simply copy and paste eache [[Monthly reports]] summary under the corresponding month in the [[Annual report format]].
+To create an annual report, simply copy and paste eache [[lms/monthly reports]] summary under the corresponding month in the [[Annual report format]].

 # Annual reports